dbt-ethz/Axolotl/README.md

 Join the community on grasshopper3d: [grasshopper3d.com/group/axolotl](http://www.grasshopper3d.com/group/axolotl)

 ## Changelog
+* 18|05|03: new component: meta-ball (finally 😉, the "Hello, World!" of voxel modelling...), additional lattice truss pattern
 * 18|04|11: new component: spatial lattice truss in unit cubes (tubular lines)
 * 18|03|30: new components: combination operators by MERCURY, export layer as image
 * 18|03|19: new components: distance field from mesh (thanks Patrick); cylinder from plane, radius and height